pleasenophp/pleasenophp.github.io/posts/using-real-javascript-with-unity.md

 Ran all test suites.
 ```

-That draws an end of this tutorial for now.
+This draws the end of this tutorial for now.
 Enjoy writing your games in Unity and JavaScript!
 In case you need, find the full code of this tutorial project [here](https://github.com/pleasenophp/unity-js-tutorial).
 In the *git log* you will see different commits, that match its different stages.